carriewkx/carriewkx.github.io/src/assets/blog/2020/2020books.md

 # My 2020 Reading List 📚

-Ever since university, I don't read much books.
-Mainly because school is always busy and there is always assignments due.
-Summer 2020 I was working from home because of Covid, I got more free time and even felt a bit bored at the end.
+Ever since university, I don't read much.
+Mainly because school was busy, and also being distracted by youtube and netflix (of course 😅)  Summer 2020 I was working from home due to Covid, I got more free time and even felt a bit bored at the end.
 So I started reading.
-Here are some interesting books I have read.
+Here are some interesting books I have read during 2020 summer lockdown.

 ---
 - ## Sapiens: A Brief History of Humankind